KSS0007/TheInquisitive/README.md

 *Created an openFile.java code that should allow the user to pull files and add them to the GUI

+*Updated About button which elaborates on what the purpose of the program is.

 Jonathan Cruz, Username: CruzJonathan